Yusen-Peng/CE-Bench/README.md

     now we have "standard", "gated", "topk", "jumprelu" trained!

 2. analyze the trained SAE for Llama 3.2 1B: L0 test (prototype done)
-    now we are able to extract average L0 scores for every single batch and put them into a CSV file;
+    now we are able to extract average L0 scores for every single batch and put them into a CSV fle (dataset is NeelNanda/pile-10k downsampling 400);

-    A lower L0 score generally means a more interpretable model because it enforces sparsity, isolating distinct features, reducing redundancy, and improving tractability! now we have trained "standard", "gated", "topk", "jumprelu" L0 scores!
+    A lower L0 score generally means a more interpretable model because it enforces sparsity, isolating distinct features, reducing redundancy, and improving tractability.

+    now we have trained "standard", "gated", "topk", "jumprelu" L0 scores!

-3. expressiveness evaluation: reconstruction test + zero ablation test (in progress)
+3. expressiveness evaluation: reconstruction test/zero ablation test (in progress)

-4. expressiveness evaluation: specific capability test
+4. expressiveness evaluation: specific capability test (in progress)

 5. interpretability features: Logits Lens